BlackAnubis7/mc-horizontal-flag-generator/README.md

 ## HOW TO USE:
 1. Choose a banner design using any of these methods:
     - In Minecraft point to the _banner_ (standalone or on a wall) and press **F3+I**.
 Paste the new clipboard into the program.
-    - **EXPERIMENTAL:** You may just type a two letter code of a country (ISO 3166-1 alpha-2 standard).
-Data is stored in 'countries_dict.py' file.
-Some territories are not yet made.
+    - EXPERIMENTAL: You may just type a two letter code of a country (ISO 3166-1 alpha-2 standard).
+Data is stored in 'countries_dict.py' file. **The file has to be in the same directory as the hfg.py** Some territories are not yet made.
 2. In Minecraft point to the _wooden fence_ block to which the flag is going to be attached and press **F3+I**.
 Paste into the program
 3. Additional settings (one line, separated by spaces, in any sequence):
     - **n, e, s, w, ne, sw, see, nnw...** - flag facing direction